hanabi/hanabi.github.io/Reference.md

 * All clues to chop are treated as *Save Clues*.

-#### BGA Play Clues
+#### Loaded Play Clues

-* *BGA Play Clues* are "turned on" in Duck variants.
-Furthermore, *BGA Play Clues* are even turned on in the *Early Game*.
+* *Loaded Play Clues* are "turned on" in Duck variants.
+Furthermore, *Loaded Play Clues* are even turned on in the *Early Game*.

-#### The BGA Finesse
+#### The Loaded Finesse

 * In addition to the above rule, players are also not allowed to give a *Save Clue* to a someone if that someone has a playable card that could be clued instead.
-* If the chop card is clued in this scenario, it is instead treated a *Chop-Focus BGA Play Clue*.
+* If the chop card is clued in this scenario, it is instead treated a *Chop-Focus Loaded Play Clue*.
 However, the player receiving the clue will not know this, and will treat it as a normal *Save Clue*.
-Thus, a *BGA Play Clue* given in this scenario must be a *BGA Finesse*.
+Thus, a *Loaded Play Clue* given in this scenario must be a *Loaded Finesse*.
 * As an exception to the rule, players are allowed to give a *Save Clue* if the *Play Clue* would violate *Good Touch Principle*.

 #### The Duck Bluff (on a 5)